 This created a data-rich communication environment where every call interaction carried business context, not just audio.

-Here's where the evolution gets really interesting.
-Traditional SIP endpoints—whether hardware phones or softphones—were essentially passive interfaces.
+Here is where the SIP endpoint evolution gets really interesting.
+Traditional SIP Endpoints (whether Hardware SIP phones or softphones) were essentially passive interfaces.
 They waited for users to initiate actions, then faithfully transmitted audio streams.

 Modern AI voice agents typically implement a multi-layered SIP endpoint architecture: